 TYPES OF INJURIES :

 Fractured teeth (broken teeth):The broken can be simple, involving only the top layer (enamel or dentin) of the teeth and require only a filling.
 At times the break may involve the pulp and require a root canal treatment followed by a filling or even a crown.
-Furthermore, if the tooth has lost a major portion or is broken at the root, it may need an extraction.
+Furthermore, if the tooth has lost a major portion or is broken at the root, it may need an extraction to be replaced with dental crown implants.
 The treatment needed will be decided by the dentist based on the X-rays and other investigations and the long term results.

 Mobile teeth:Sometimes after a trauma, the teeth may not break, but be mobile to a certain degree.
 The treatment of mobile teeth by the experienced Dischinger Orthodontics consists of making the teeth immobile by using splints for around 2 weeks and soft diet.
 If the mobility is high or in the case of milk teeth, the dentist may decide to remove the tooth.